Professional Graduate Diploma in Education Vacancies

 Speak to an adviser today

-You can contact us through live chat at the dedicated times above, or email firstname.lastname@example.org if you're interested in applying for 2020 entry to our PGDE Secondary Education programme.
+You can contact us through live chat at the dedicated times above, or email firstname.lastname@example.org if you're interested in applying for 2021 entry to our one of our PGDE Secondary Education subjects.
 Our student advisors and team will be there to discuss your eligibility and talk you through the application process.

-Please note: we are closed for 2020 entry to Primary Education for Scottish and EU students.
+Please note: we are closed for 2021 entry to Primary Education.

 Online application form

 If our advisors believe that you meet the entry requirements for the subject you're interested in, the next step would then be to complete our online application form.
 This allows you to upload any necessary supporting documents.
-From there, we will go through a verification process.
+From there, we'll go through a verification process.

-Once a member of our admissions team has assessed your documentation and confirmed your eligibility, you will be invited to attend an interview.
+Once a member of our admissions team has assessed your documentation and confirmed your eligibility, you'll be invited to attend an interview.